 North Korea's internet fits in a spreadsheet.
-The entire .kp namespace — every domain, subdomain, and infrastructure entry visible to the outside world — contains 329 lines.
+The entire .kp namespace — every hostname visible to the outside world — contains 329 observed entries.
 Not 329,000.
 Not 329 million.
 Three hundred and twenty-nine.
 You could print them on six pages.

 Among them: airkoryo.com.kp (the state airline), edu.kp (the education portal), dprkportal.kp (a government information site), and star-co.net.kp (the country's sole ISP, Star Joint Venture Company, a partnership with Thailand's Loxley Pacific).
 The rest are a mix of government infrastructure, mail servers, and DNS artifacts.
 There are no commercial registrations.
 There are no personal websites.
 There is no .kp aftermarket.

-One country over, South Korea has 3.3 million ccTLD entries.
+One country over, South Korea has 3.4 million .kr hostnames.
 Across the DMZ, the ratio is roughly 10,000 to 1.

 The Data